Date of Degree

 Copyright 2011 Kara Leigh Gordon

 Gordon, Kara Leigh.
-"TorsinA and protein quality control." dissertation, University of Iowa, 2011.
+"TorsinA and protein quality control."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.